chen42/presentations/rat_genome_zoom2.md

 ## Summary

-* Matrix View plus SV calls from LongRanger indicates there are many assembly errors in rn6
+* Matrix View plus SV calls from LongRanger indicate rn6 has many assembly errors
 * Tigmint/ARCS/Sealer/Chromonomer apperas to be able to fix some of the assembly errors.
 * Dense marker set will force SV to reappear in the final assembly
 * Sparse marker set will cause some contigs to be excluded in the final assembly